Viator Merchant API Certification

 When making a booking, you must specify the name of the person making the booking.
 The booker’s name will appear on the voucher, and is generally the same person who makes the payment.
 In previous versions of our API, this person was referred to as the ‘lead traveler’.

-On the checkout screen, collect the first and last name of the booker.
-When making a bookings/book request, this information must be used to populate the firstName and lastName fields in the bookerInfo object.
+1. On the checkout screen, collect the first and last name of the booker.
+When making a booking request, this information must be used to populate the firstName and lastName fields in the bookerInfo object.
 Make sure that the booker fields to collect the booker’s name are differentiated from those for other travelers.

 “bookerInfo”: {